Sophie Christiane of Wolfstein

-Sophie Christiane of Wolfstein (24 October 1667 – 23 August 1737) was Countess of Wolfstein by birth and Margravine of Brandenburg-Bayreuth-Kulmbach by marriage.
+Sophie Christiane of Wolfstein (24 October 1667 – 23 August 1737) was a Countess of Wolfstein by birth and a Margravine of Brandenburg-Bayreuth-Kulmbach by marriage.

 Early life and ancestry

 Sophie Christiane was a daughter of Count Albrecht Frederick of Wolfstein-Sulzbürg (1644–1693) from his marriage to Countess Sophia Louise of Castell-Remlingen (1645–1717), daughter of Count Georg Wolfgang of Castell-Remlingen (1610–1668) and Countess Sophie Juliane of Hohenlohe-Waldenburg-Pfedelbach (1620–1682).
 Sophie Christiane's maternal uncle Count Wolfgang Dietrich of Castell-Remlingen (1641–1709) was married to Countess Dorothea Renata von Zinzendorf and Pottendorf (1669–1743), an aunt of Count Nicholas Ludwig von Zinzendorf und Pottendorf (1700–1760).
-Due to that connection, Sophie Christiane was consequently raised strictly religiously in the Pietist manner.
+Due to the connection, Sophie Christiane was consequently raised strictly religiously in the Pietist manner, in which she remained for the rest of her life.

 Marriage

-On 14 August 1687 she married Margrave Christian Heinrich, Margrave of Brandenburg-Bayreuth-Kulmbach (1661–1708), at Obersulzbürg castle.
-The margrave's court at Bayreuth felt that his spouse was "not befitting" (i.e. not of high enough birth to marry a member of a ruling family), as her family acquired status of reigning Imperial Count only recently (in 1673) for immediate Lordship of Sulzbürg-Pyrbaum.
-In the end, after many obstacles, the marriage was recognized and treated as equal.
+On 14 August 1687, she married Christian Heinrich, Margrave of Brandenburg-Bayreuth-Kulmbach (1661–1708), at Obersulzbürg Castle, an ancestral seat of her family.
+The margrave's court at Bayreuth felt that his spouse was "not befitting" (i.e. not of high enough birth to marry a member of an old ruling family), as her family only recently acquired the status of reigning Imperial Count (in 1673) for immediate Lordship of Sulzbürg-Pyrbaum.
+In the end, after many obstacles, the marriage was recognized and treated as an equal one.

-Later life

-After the birth of their first child, the family moved into the castle at Schönberg, where Sophie Christiane, who was described as "admirable" took care of raising her children.
-She composed a prayer book, the so-called Schönberger Gesangbuch, containing the prayers used in the daily "prayer meeting".
+After the birth of their first child, the couple moved into the castle at Schönberg, where Sophie Christiane, who was described as "admirable," took care of raising her many children, half of whom went on to die in early childhood.
+Despite constant pregnancies, she composed a prayer book, the so-called Schönberger Gesangbuch, containing the prayers used in the daily "prayer meeting".
 In 1703, Christian Heinrich and King Frederick I of Prussia concluded the Treaty of Schönberg, in which Christian Heinrich ceded Brandenburg-Ansbach to Prussia in exchange for the Weferlingen district near Magdeburg.
 The family then moved to Weferlingen Castle.

-Life in Denmark
+Later life in Denmark

 After her husband's death, her son-in-law, King Christian VI of Denmark, invited her to Denmark, which became a Pietist refuge.

 Death

-Sophie Christiane died on 23 August in 1737 and was buried in Roskilde Cathedral.
+Margravine Sophie Christiane died in Copenhagen on 23 August in 1737, at the age of 69.
+Her body was buried in the Roskilde Cathedral, Copenhagen, Kingdom of Denmark.

 Issue

-Sophie Christiane from her marriage had 14 children:
+Sophie Christiane had 24 pregnancies in 27 years but gave birth to only 14 children of which seven survived into adulthood: